 Category 4 - This is very serious level of disruption.
 This is led by the SLT Line Manager alongside the YLC.
-Agreement from the Deputy Headteacher is required before referral to the Headteacher for sign off.
+Agreement from the Deputy Headteacher with lead responsibility for exclusions is required before referral to the Headteacher for sign off.